 What Is a Capacitor?

 The ability of a capacitor to store charge is called capacitance, measured in Farads (F).
-However, in electronics, most capacitors are rated in microfarads (µF), nanofarads (nF), or picofarads (pF).
+However, in electronics, most devices are rated in microfarads (µF), nanofarads (nF), or picofarads (pF).

 Common Types of Capacitors